marsbroshok/mlops-labs/lab-13-kfp-cicd/README.md

 This lab requires the same setup as `lab-12-kfp-pipeline`.
 If you completed `lab-12-kfp-pipeline` you are ready to go and you can skip to the **Lab Exercises** section.

 ### AI Platform Notebook configuration
-Before proceeding with the lab, you must set up an AI Platform Notebook instance and a KFP environment as detailed in `lab-01-environment-notebook` and `lab-02-environment-kfp`
+Before proceeding with the lab, you must set up the lab environment.

 ### Lab dataset
 This lab uses the [Covertype Dat Set](../datasets/covertype/README.md).
 The pipeline developed in the lab sources the dataset from BigQuery.
-Before proceeding with the lab upload the dataset to BigQuery.
+Before proceeding with the lab upload the dataset to BigQuery:

 1. Open new terminal in you **JupyterLab**

-2. Create the BigQuery dataset and upload the Cover Type CSV file.
+2. Create the BigQuery dataset and upload the Cover Type csv file.
 ```
 PROJECT_ID=[YOUR_PROJECT_ID]

 DATASET_LOCATION=US
-DATASET_ID=lab_11
+DATASET_ID=covertype_dataset
 TABLE_ID=covertype
 DATA_SOURCE=gs://workshop-datasets/covertype/full/dataset.csv
 SCHEMA=Elevation:INTEGER,\